-Some people lead the profession, some follow the profession, some are lost in the profession, and some should go into management.
+Some people lead the profession, some follow the work, some are lost in the job, and some should go into management.

-I think a degree gives you a very solid foundation to build on your personal training career but what is more important is constantly learning, improving your skills, and gathering experience.
+A degree gives you an excellent foundation to build on your training career, but what is more critical is constantly learning, improving your skills, and gathering experience.
 This can be done with or without a degree.
 Some of the personal trainers I look up to in my area do not have a degree.
-They have a passion to specialize in an area, and they have learned everything they can in this area.
+They have a passion for specializing in a room and have learned everything they can in this area.